thewoolleyman/npm-shrinkwrap-helper/README.md

   1. Any diffs are expected
   1. Understand why they are there (the latter may be unachievable depending on your level of knowledge).
+* Try to only upgrade the minimal set of dependencies at a time (ideally only one), and do them each in a separate commit, including only the necessary changes to `package.json` and `npm-shrinkwrap.json`.
+  If you want to subsequently squash this into the commit that actually uses this dependency, you can, but it's good to keep it isolated at first so you can easily see if it breaks anything in isolation and revert it.
 * (optional, but a good idea) Do not install any packages globally, even on development workstations.
 Instead do one of the following:
   * On workstations, use [direnv](http://direnv.net/) on